vndg-rdmt/cursor-engine/README.md

-> Current stable version: Beta/1.1.0
+> Current stable version: 2.0.0
 > Licence: Apache 2.0

 > Stable version is always represented by the main branch

+> !
+DOCS CURRENTLY CONTAINS INPROPER INFORMATION !
+> !
+IT WILL BE REPLACED SOON !

 # User Cursor global object engine